CalderaWP/cf-translate/readme.txt

 What it does:

-* Translate form field labels, descriptions, default values and option values for select fields.
+* Translate form field labels, descriptions, default values and option values for select, checkbox, toggle switch, radio and auto-complete fields.
 * Adds a language picker field.
+* Translate the message displayed after a successful form submission.

 One form, all the languages you need.